With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCompass Health Crisis Intervention is one of mental health facilities in Whatcom County, Washington, located at 3645 East Mcleod Road, 98226 zip code.
-Compass Health Crisis Intervention provides outpatient treatment.
-Additional services provided at Compass Health Crisis Intervention include suicide prevention services and family psychoeducation.
+Learn MoreCompass Health Crisis Intervention is a mental health clinic in Whatcom County, Washington, located at 3645 East Mcleod Road, 98226 zip code.
+Compass Health Crisis Intervention offers outpatient treatment.
+Some other services provided by Compass Health Crisis Intervention include family psychoeducation and suicide prevention services.

-Learn MoreEndless Potential is a mental health clinic in Whatcom County, WA, located at 2110 Iron Street, 98225 zip code.
-Endless Potential provides outpatient treatment.
-Endless Potential offers activity therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
-More services at Endless Potential include intensive case management and case management.
+Learn MoreEndless Potential is a mental health clinic in Whatcom County, Washington, located at 2110 Iron Street, 98225 zip code.
+Endless Potential offers outpatient treatment.
+Endless Potential provides activity therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Some other services provided by Endless Potential include intensive case management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.